 Our cash equivalents and investments are subject to market risk due to changes in interest rates.
 Interest rate movements affect the interest income we earn on cash equivalents and investments and the value of those investments.
-Should the Federal Reserve Target Rate increase by 25 basis points from the level of July 31, 2014, the value of our investments would decrease by approximately \$4 million.
-Should the Federal Reserve Target Rate increase by 100 basis points from the level of July 31, 2014, the value of our investments would decrease by approximately \$15 million.
+If the Federal Reserve Target Rate had increased by 25 basis points from the level of July 31, 2015, the value of our investments at that date would have decreased by approximately \$3 million.
+If the Federal Reserve Target Rate had increased by 100 basis points from the level of July 31, 2015, the value of July 31, 2015, the value of our investments at that date would have decreased by approximately \$11 million.

 We are also exposed to the impact of changes in interest rates as they affect our \$500 million revolving credit facility.
-Advances under the credit facility accrue interest at rates that are equal to JP Morgan's alternate base rate plus a margin that ranges from 0.0% to 0.5% or the London InterBank Offered Rate (LIBOR) plus a margin that ranges from 0.9% to 1.5%, in both cases based on our senior debt ratings.
+Advances under the credit facility accrue interest at rates that are equal to JP Morgan's alternate base rate plus a margin that ranges from 0.0% to 0.5% or the London InterBank Offered Rate (LIBOR) plus a margin that ranges from 0.9% to 1.5%, in both cases based on our senior debt credit ratings.
 Consequently, our interest expense would fluctuate with changes in the general level of these interest rates if we were to borrow any amounts under the credit facility.
-At July 31, 2014, no amounts were outstanding under the credit facility.
+At July 31, 2015, no amounts were outstanding under the credit facility.